wvsharber/fraud_analyses/README.md

 The `data/` directory contains `raw/` and `processed/` subdirectories and holds all data for the project.
 Place a copy of the data CSV in the `data/raw/` directory to use the subsequent analytical code.

 The `notebooks/` directory holds Jupyter notebooks with Python-based code for analyzing the data.
 The "final" notebook is report style, and focuses on findings rather than exploratory analyses, which are found in the `exploratory/` subdirectory.

+The `src/` directory holds custom Python code that can be utilized by calling the src package directly.